EduardoSantosSousa/MLOPS-COURSE-2_New/README.md

 - 🐳 Containerization with Docker
 - ⚙️ Automated Deployment with Jenkins
 - ☸️ Orchestration with Kubernetes (Google Cloud Autopilot)
-- 💻 Interactive web interface
+- 💻 Interactive web interface (HTML and CSS)

 ## 📷Demo